 So, I responded to the Indian lady’s question by proposing that our diet culture was a possible culprit.

-She then asked, ‘why is dieting such a large part of your culture?’
+She then asked, ‘Why is dieting such a large part of your culture?’

-Imagine a diet free culture
+Imagine a culture free of diet mentality

 Or imagine a life where we could focus on living life to the fullest, enjoying each moment, without constant concern and consideration of what we are eating and feeling our body isn’t good enough the way it is.